 Leading Change in Clinical Coding Online Conference

-This dedicated networking day will get you up-to-date with all the latest developments in clinical coding.
+This dedicated online networking day will get you up-to-date with all the latest developments in clinical coding.
 Discover national developments with presentations dedicated to SNOMED-CT and OPCS-4.9 plus learn how to promote clinical engagement and improve coding depth in your trust.
 You will also have the opportunity to delve into what the future will look like for clinical coding through sessions focussing on AI within coding, aligning the NHS with digital data and how to secure the future of your workforce.

-Now in its 11th year this annual clinical coding conference will feature cutting-edge presentations, that tackle the future direction of clinical coding as well as drilling into best practice detail.
+Now in its 11th year, this exciting annual clinical coding online conference will feature cutting-edge presentations, that tackle the future direction of clinical coding as well as drilling into best practice detail.
 This unique one day conference is a great networking day where you can meet new contacts, ask questions and share experiences.